GusBricker/dynamo-store/README.md

         Saves this object to the store.
         :param primary_key: Primary key to use.
-        :param config_loader: Config loader to be used: config_loader(config, data) returns setting
+        :param config_loader: Config loader to be used: config_loader(config, data) returns setting A class wide config loader can also be set, however the passed in config loader takes preference.
         :returns: key of object written
         """